ronny1020/react-json-formatter/README.md

 The number of spaces it should use per tab.
 The default is 4.

-## style
+## styles

-Use the Object jsonStyle to control the style of formatted JSON.
+Use the Object `jsonStyle` to control the style of formatted JSON.

-- from the 0.2.0 version, NOT support for className.

 | style         | part                                      |
 | ------------- | ----------------------------------------- |